Edward Vladimirovich Frenkel, Professor of Mathematics,

 First email: Sun, Oct 13, 2013 at 4:24 PM

-Dear Prof. Dr. Frenkel:
+Dear Prof. Dr. Edward Frenkel:

-I was substituting for my nephew — “Teach them a little about the five platonic solids” — when we were observing how the tetrahedrons and octahedrons can endlessly enfold in each other and the question was asked, “How far within can we go?”
+I was substituting for my nephew — “Teach them a little about the five platonic solids” — when we were observing how the tetrahedrons and octahedrons can endlessly enfold within each other and the question was asked, “How far within can we go?”

-We divided each of the edges in half, connected the new vertices, and had the four half-sized tetrahedrons and an octahedron with the parent tetrahedron, and six octahedrons and eight tetrahedrons in the parent octahedron.
+We divided each of the edges in half, connected the new vertices, and had the four half-sized tetrahedrons and an octahedron within the parent tetrahedron, and six octahedrons and eight tetrahedrons in the parent octahedron.
 We talked about tiling the universe, and then we did the simple math back to the Planck Length.

 So, what is this thing we just created?
 We went to the web and found very little.
 Our simple geometry and simple multiplication and division was just too simple.
 Or, is it?

 Why is this little effort of so little interest to the professional mathematicians?
 It is a wonderful ordering system for information.
 Its inherent geometries — those five platonic solids — are just fascinating to see them embed so easily and readily within each other.